-Next, choose to create the message from scratch, or start with a pre-made template:
+You can also choose to create the message from a pre-made template. 👍

 For this example we’ll start from scratch, but the following steps also apply if you customize a template.

 Deep links send your users to a specific page in your app when they open your push message.
 Like taking them directly to their shopping cart, for example.
 Studies have shown that using deep links can even improve user retention, when compared to links that open your app's homepage.

-In the ‘Create your message’ section, enter your iOS and Android deep link URIs.
+In the ‘Content’ section, enter your iOS and Android deep link URIs.
 Your URI is the page you would like to direct customers to when they click your message.

 Note: You might need to chat with your developer to get the URI for the page you want to link to.